-At Martinian & Associates, our dog bite attorneys in Los Angeles are committed to providing skilled legal representation to clients throughout the Los Angeles area who have been bitten by dogs or attacked by other animals.
+At Martinian Lawyers, our dog bite lawyers in Los Angeles are committed to providing skilled legal representation to clients throughout the Los Angeles area who have been bitten by dogs or attacked by other animals.
 In California, dog owners are held strictly liable for injuries inflicted by their dogs, and this means that the victim may be entitled to compensation without having to prove fault: that the dog was dangerous or had a history of aggression.

 Would you like to discuss your legal rights after a dog attack?
 Talk to a Los Angeles personal injury attorney at our firm.
 Your initial consultation is free and confidential, and we handle these cases on a contingent fee basis.
 You pay no legal fees unless we win.